 Participating at our school’s Social Justice Week provided our group a valuable opportunity to think about the appropriate attitude and approaches that we should take in bringing discussions on Indigenous issues in Canada to the Ryerson community, as outsiders who are not part of the Indigenous community ourselves.
 It was a chance for us to reaffirm that we need to put in extra effort and care to ensure that the voice of Indigenous peoples remain at the center of our work at all times.

-By: UofMosaic Fellows at Ryerson University (Rina Afendi, Lauren Kim, Hayley Hanks and Amanda Louise Macdonald)
+Blog written by: UofMosaic Fellows at Ryerson University (Rina Afendi, Lauren Kim, Hayley Hanks and Amanda Louise Macdonald)